Silesians/Economic_Related_Database/README.md

 ## Documentation

-Detailed documentation is available on our [GitHub Wiki](https://github.com/your-repo/wiki).
+Detailed documentation is available on (  ).

 ## Notes